fmitra/dennis-bot/README.md

 # Dennis

-A pet project to learn Go, Dennis is Telegram bot to manage expense tracking.
+A pet project to learn Go, Dennis is a privacy friendly Telegram bot to manage expense tracking.

 ![dennis](https://www.francismitra.com/static/misc/dennis/convo.jpg)

 ## Overview

-Dennis was written to track international expenses.
-He keeps a log of expenses in any currency and returns the total (daily, weekly, monthly) in USD.
+Dennis was written as a way to track international expenses in USD.
+He keeps an encrypted log of expenses in any currency and returns the total (daily, weekly, monthly) converted to USD.
 At the moment he supports the following commands:

 * Track an expense